kolkhis/tech-notes/lambda.md

+# AWS Lambda

+## What is Lambda?

-Lambda is a serverless execution environment
+Lambda is a serverless execution environment.
-- it allows you to execute code remotely without having to manage a server.
+* Lambda allows you to execute code remotely without having to manage a server.
-- You can deploy your own containers with Lambda
+* You can deploy your own containers with Lambda.

+### What is a serverless execution environment?
+There is still a server running the code somewhere.
+A serverless environment just provides you an execution environment without having to manage the server yourself.

+### Language Support
 By default lambda environments only support Java, Ruby and Python.
-However, you can add "layers"
+However, you can add "layers" to get support for other things.

+### Other serverless products:
+* S3
+* DynamoDB

+---

 - Other things AWS has:
 EventBridge (CloudWatch Events) - Enables the use of cronjobs, automated script execution.
 Step Functions.
 These have a technical timeout of 1 year.

-- Other serverless products:
-S3, DynamoDB

 ## Random AWS Questions and Answers

 Q. Which product is not a good fit if you want to run a job for ten hours?
 a.
 AWS Batch